Fermion Chirality from Non-Bipartite Topology: Geometric Doubler Lifting on the FCC Lattice with Preserved Chiral Symmetry

 4

-The discrete Dirac operator in momentum space is:
+The discrete Dirac operator in momentum space is constructed as:

 D